 The experienced defective drug attorneys of Hotze Runkle PLLC can help you understand what out-of-pocket costs you can seek compensation for.
 We can then help you compile the necessary information to prove your expenses were reasonable and necessary for your treatment.
-We will fight to include compensation for these expenses if you choose to be part of the multidistrict litigation (MDL) lawsuits against Sanofi-Aventis, the drug’s manufacturer.
+We will fight to include compensation for these expenses if you are part of the multidistrict litigation (MDL) lawsuits against Sanofi-Aventis, the drug’s manufacturer.

 Health Insurance Out-of-Pocket Costs

-Most people are familiar with health plan insurance terms such as co-pays, coinsurance, deductibles, and more.
+Most people know health plan insurance terms such as co-pays, coinsurance, and deductibles.
 But did you know that payments such as these are out-of-pocket expenses?
 Out-of-pocket means you pay with your own money.
 Here is an example of possible out-of-pocket expenses using a medical expense related to treatment from a Taxotere side effect:

 - You need to see an eye doctor (ophthalmologist) to diagnose and treat your excessive tear production (watery eyes).
 After you see the doctor, they will bill your health insurance company (HIC) for their services.
 Depending on the details of your health insurance plan (plan), your HIC will pay a predetermined maximum amount for the services performed for you by your doctor.
-If your doctor’s bill exceeds your plan’s predetermined amount for the services, you might have to pay the difference.
+You might have to pay the difference if your doctor’s bill exceeds your plan’s predetermined amount for the services.
 The difference amount is one example of an out-of-pocket expense.